 There are three types of tests available: nucleic acid tests (NAT), antigen/antibody tests, and antibody tests.
-A NAT seeks out the actual virus in the blood through a blood test.
-In addition, tests to detect HIV1 and/or HIV2 antibodies are now commonly widely used to diagnose HIV.
-These rapid HIV screening tests are based on immunochromatograpy or immunofiltration which identify HIV infection based on their selective interaction with and recognition of HIV-targeting antibodies.
-Due to its low cost, robust efficacy, and ease of use, rapid HIV screening tests are useful for the first line and early detection of HIV infection across a broad range of settings, including pharmacies.
+A NAT looks for the actual virus in the blood and involves drawing blood from a vein.
+Tests to detect HIV1 and/or HIV2 antibodies are now widely used to diagnose HIV infection.
+These rapid HIV screening tests are based on immunochromatography or immunofiltration which identify HIV infection based on their selective interaction with and recognition of HIV-targeting antibodies.
+Due to its low cost, robust efficacy, and ease of use, rapid HIV screening tests are useful for the first-line and early detection of HIV infection across a broad range of settings, including pharmacies.
 The following minimum standard should be observed when pharmacists provide this service.

-In addition to the requirements stated in Rule 3.1 above, pharmacists providing an HIV testing service must:
+In addition to the requirements stated in Rule 3.1 -Training above, pharmacists providing an HIV testing service must:

-- (a) undergo training that equips them with the knowledge and skills to perform HIV antibody tests, interpret the results and counsel a person requiring this service. - b) pharmacists who provide this service should demonstrate knowledge of: - (i) the immune system and the biology of the virus; - (ii) signs and symptoms of HIV and AIDS; - (iii) opportunistic infections that are often comorbid with HIV and AIDS; - (iv) other diseases that are often associated with AIDS; - (v) the therapeutic principles of HIV medicine therapy; - (vi) modes of HIV transmission; - (vii) the practical, ethical, and legal aspects of HIV counselling; and - (viii) the role of the pharmacist in the prevention of HIV and AIDS.
+- (a) undergo training that equips them with the knowledge and skills to perform HIV antibody tests, interpret the results and counsel a person requiring this service. - (b) pharmacists who provide this service should demonstrate knowledge of: - (i) the immune system and the biology of the virus: - (ii) signs and symptoms of HIV and AIDS; - (iii) opportunistic infections that are often comorbid with HIV and AIDS; - (iv) other diseases that are often associated with AIDS; - (v) the therapeutic principles of HIV medicine therapy; - (vi) modes of HIV transmission; - (vii) the practical, ethical, and legal aspects of HIV counselling; and - (viii) the role of the pharmacist in the prevention of HIV and AIDS.